usdoj-crt/beta-ada/_pages/_resources/law-enforcement-guide.md

 833-610-1264 (TTY)
 M-W, F 9:30 a.m. – 12:00 p.m. and 3:00 p.m. - 5:30 p.m., Th 2:30 p.m. – 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 Calls are confidential.

 This pamphlet was developed by the U.S. Department of Justice for law enforcement personnel.

+last updated February 25, 2020